Yuzhen-Lin/template-cs734-lab-01/README.md

 2. **A warning about OpenStreetMap tile usage** appears in your console on first run.
 That is expected.
 Read it: those tile servers run on donations, and it is worth knowing whose infrastructure your free map is using.

 No API key.
 No billing account.
 No credit card.
-Compare that with what `google_maps_flutter` would have wanted from you before it drew a single tile, and you have the build-versus-buy argument from Tuesday in your hands.
+Compare that with what `google_maps_flutter` would have wanted from you before it drew a single tile.

 ## Where to look things up